rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 section that continues until another section starts.
 In `[dependencies]`, you tell Cargo which external crates your project depends on and which versions of those crates you require.
-In this case, we specify the `rand` crate with the semantic version specifier `0.8.5`.
+In this case, we specify the `rand` crate with the semantic version specifier `0.10`.
 Cargo understands [Semantic Versioning][semver]<!-- ignore --> (sometimes called _SemVer_), which is a standard for writing version numbers.
-The specifier `0.8.5` is actually shorthand for `^0.8.5`, which means any version that is at least 0.8.5 but below 0.9.0.
+The specifier `0.9` is actually shorthand for `^0.10.0`, which means any version that is at least 0.10.0 but below 1.0.0.

-Cargo considers these versions to have public APIs compatible with version 0.8.5, and this specification ensures that you’ll get the latest patch release that will still compile with the code in this chapter.
-Any version 0.9.0 or greater is not guaranteed to have the same API as what the following examples use.
+Cargo considers these versions to have public
+0.10.0, and this specification ensures that you’ll get the latest patch release that will still compile with the code in this chapter.
+Any version 1.0.0 or greater is not guaranteed to have the same API as what the following examples use.